Wildlander-mod/wildlander-mod.github.io/6-MechanicsAnaylsis/AdvancedCombatMecanics/Miraak.md

 Spells (Last 5 times longer than any durations listed)
 - "Ethereal" Miraak Gains 1000 armor and 1000% magic resistance
 - "Erupt Fire" The evokes an explosion of fire, dealing 100 points of fire damage.
 The damage increases as the target becomes closer.
-Summons 2 [Fire Spectral Dragon](https://github.com/Wildlander-mod/Support/blob/master/Docs/EnemyDragons.MD#fire-spectral-dragon)  for 8 seconds wherever the caster aims.
+Summons 2 [Fire Spectral Dragon](Dragons.html#fire-spectral-dragon)  for 8 seconds wherever the caster aims.
 - "Elemental Cloak" For 40 seconds, enemies in melee range receive 15 points of frost, fire, Shock and stamina damage per second. and gain 250% Weakness to Frost, Fire and Shock for 20 Seconds.
-- "Knowledge Drain" The caster drains the soul fo the target for 150 Health and magicka damage, dealing a 0.5 Stagger, and Target is 75% weaker to magic for 5 seconds.
+- "Knowledge Drain" The caster drains the soul of the target for 150 Health and magicka damage, dealing a 0.5 Stagger, and Target is 75% weaker to magic for 5 seconds.
 - "Blizzard" Targets receive 50  points of frost and stamina damage for 9 seconds.
 - "Chain Lightning" The caster evokes a lightning bolt that deals 100 points of shock damage to Health and half to Magicka and hits multiple targets at once if they stand close to each other.
 Dealing a 0.5 Stagger to each person hit.
-- "Summons Thralls" Summon Flame, Frost and Storm Thrall - Summons a potent varient of each [atronoch](https://github.com/Wildlander-mod/Support/blob/master/Docs/EnemyDaedra.md#atronach) type for 30 seconds.
+- "Summons Thralls" Summon Flame, Frost and Storm Thrall - Summons a potent variant of each [atronoch](Daedra.html#atronach) type for 30 seconds.

 Perks